hpe-dev-incubator/hpe-dev-portal/content/blog/kubernetes-monitoring-using-prometheus-and-grafana-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Access Prometheus

-Prometheus can be accessed by pointing your browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015*, extracted by the following command:
+Prometheus can be accessed by pointing your browser to the URL *http://gl-tor-upc-cp-gw-node1.customer.yyz.gl-hpe.local:10015*, extracted by using the following command:

 ```markdown
 $ kubectl get service/prometheus-stack-server -n monitoring -o jsonpath='{.metadata.annotations.hpecp-internal-gateway/80}'